GlareDB/glaredb.github.io/docs/data-sources/connecting-data-sources.md

 ```

 If everything validates and no errors are returned, the data source is then
 available to query from within the deployment.
+The data source will not be saved
+if validation fails.

+## Connecting data sources using GlareDB Cloud

-[Learn more about managing data sources in GlareDB Cloud]: /cloud/data-sources/index/
+[Learn more about managing data sources in GlareDB Cloud].

 [CREATE EXTERNAL DATABASE]: /docs/sql-reference/sql-commands/create-external-database
 [CREATE EXTERNAL TABLE]: /docs/sql-reference/sql-commands/create-external-table
+[See all supported data sources]: /docs/data-sources/supported/
+[Learn more about managing data sources in GlareDB Cloud]: /cloud/data-sources/index/